 You or someone you love is struggling with alcoholism.
-First, you can take comfort in the fact that Lakeside-Milam Recovery Centers have helped more people achieve sobriety than any other facility in the region.
+First, you can take comfort in the fact that Lakeside-Milam Recovery Centers has helped more people achieve sobriety than any other facility in the region.
 Next, you need to understand the stark realities of alcohol addiction:

 - Alcoholism is an identifiable biochemical disease, like diabetes, epilepsy, cancer, or heart disease.
 It is a physical addiction caused by a genetically inherited susceptibility in the body chemistry.

 - Alcoholism cannot be cured, and the susceptible system is always there.
 Alcoholics are not able to return to social drinking, regardless of length or quality of sobriety, as a single drink will trigger the addictive pathway again.

 - However, alcoholism is treatable and alcoholics can live full, healthy and productive lives.

 - Free yourself from the symptoms of alcoholism with alcohol detox and become a receiving alcoholic.

 Armed with this knowledge—along with the medical and psychological tools to treat the disease—Lakeside-Milam is ready and able to help you.
 The problem is real, the time is now.
 Take the first step.